RobertNiklasBock/neat-python/README.md

 [![Build Status](https://travis-ci.org/CodeReclaimers/neat-python.svg)](https://travis-ci.org/CodeReclaimers/neat-python)
 [![Coverage Status](https://coveralls.io/repos/CodeReclaimers/neat-python/badge.svg?branch=master&service=github)](https://coveralls.io/github/CodeReclaimers/neat-python?branch=master)

+# IMPORTANT #
+This fork is currently used for an university project.
+It is not intended to compete with or rival the original fork and will most likely never generate a pull request.
+We just need certain modifications on the package level to produce a certain result.

+Please excuse any mixups.

+VVV Original ReadME below.
+VVV

 ## STATUS NOTE ##

 Due to lack of time on my part, this project is currently in maintenance-only mode.
 The forks by [@drallensmith](https://github.com/drallensmith/neat-python) and [@bennr01](https://github.com/bennr01/neat-python) have been extended beyond this implementation a great deal, so those might be better starting points if you need more features than what you see here.